LegitiDevs/website/CONTRIBUTING.md

 1. Use a branch
 Do not simply commit changes to the master branch, please create one for the change you're making
 2. Describe your commit well
-3. Unsure about a change?
-Make a pull request instead PRs are there and should be used when needed.
-Even if you _could_ push directly, you should sometimes make a PR instead.
+3. Don't commit directly to the `master` branch
+This has been disabled due to way too many conflicts in local git repos, please make a PR instead.